pydanny/pydanny-v2/_posts/posts2019/my-markdown-code-snippet-tester.md

 title: My Markdown Code Snippet Tester
 ---

 I've always wanted to run tests on my code snippets in my blog posts.
-Here's how I implemented it today.
+Here's how I implemented it yesterday.

 # A Little Bit of History